-It is recommended you wait six weeks after your breast surgery to get fitted for breast forms.
+It is recommended you wait six weeks after your breast surgery to get fitted for different types of breast prosthesis.
 This will allow incisions to heal and swelling to diminish and ensure for the most accurate measurements.

 To be certain you get the best breast form fit for your unique shape, it is best to consult with a certified mastectomy fitter, like those at MastectomyShop.com.
 Working with a professional can help you determine the right size, shape, and material for your body and make sure your forms feel comfortable and appear natural.

 The first step of fitting is typically to decide on the appropriate fill of the cup.
 This is determined by many factors, including your remaining breast tissue, reconstruction, and your age and typically falls into three categories: full, average and shallow.

 Shape of the breast form